lelandbatey/auto_sync/README.md

 # auto_sync
-Sync a local and remote folder like Dropbox, via the command line
+Sync a local and remote folder like Dropbox, via the command line.

+# Install

+I have truly no idea if this will work cross platform.
+I only use this on Linux.

+To install, you will need the Python package known as 'watchdog' and you'll need the command line tool `rsync`.
+You can install them like so:

+    sudo apt install python-watchdog rsync

+After installing dependencies, you can put this file in any folder in your `$PATH` environment variable.
+Or just copy the file wherever you want to use it.

 ## What is this, and why do I want this?